Logo Copyright © 2007 NCCG - All Rights Reserved

 The first real problem to this idyllic picture of co-ministry comes in a poor rendition of 1 Cor.14:33-36, of which the RSV is fairly representative:

 "..God is not a God of confusion but of peace.
-As in all the churches {local colonies} of the saints, the women should keep silence in the churches.
+As in all the churches {local assemblies} of the saints, the women should keep silence in the churches.
 For they are not permitted to speak, even as the Law {Torah} says.
 If there is anything they desire to know, let them ask their husbands at home.
 For it is shameful for a woman to speak in Church".

 The Delphic Oracle